Check out the latest updates PPP and EIDL borrowers need to know. Read the CARES Act Relief Radar

 Talk to your CPA.
 They can show you your money line by line, including your forfeitures.
 You should also be aware that timing is everything when using forfeiture funds in a 401(k) plan.
 You cannot just let them accumulate, and your best bet is to use them as soon as feasibly possible.
 For this reason, it’s prudent to know your account balance.

 When an employee leaves without being fully vested in their 401(k) account, that money goes into a forfeiture fund.
-Forfeitures and 401(k) plans are common, but you must use the money quickly and in a way that aligns with your plan’s documentation.
+Forfeitures and 401(k) plans are common, but you must use the money quickly and in a way that aligns with your plan’s documentation

 Retirement plans can be very complex.
 As an innovative firm Anders CPAs + Advisors specializes in 401(k) audits.
 We have the ability to offer assistance entirely off-site with little or no distraction to your daily office routine.
 We also offer flat-fee pricing so there are no surprises on your bill when the job is complete.

-To get started, request a free 401(k) audit consultation below or contact the team at (314)-886-7913 to schedule an appointment.
+To get started, request a free 401(k) audit consultation below.

 All Insights